Read about the latest news and events from RNIB Cymru

 To be added to our media mailing list or for any press enquiries about RNIB's work in Wales, please contact the Communications Team on [email protected].

-It is estimated around 111,000 people in Wales are living with sight loss.
-This is predicted to increase by a third by 2030 and double by 2050.
-Evidence suggests around 10% of new patients are at risk of irreversible sight loss compared to about 90% of follow-up patients.
+Poor eye health is a common and growing issue.
+Currently nearly 111,000 people in Wales are living with sight loss.
+This is estimated to increase by a third by 2030 and double by 2050.